-Since November 2019, Ginny’s Planet has seen a lot of support by the India Inclusion Summit (held annually in Bangalore).
+Since November 2019, Ginny’s Planet has seen a lot of support from the India Inclusion Summit (held annually in Bangalore).
 In fact, Jamal was one of their fellows for the 2019 cohort.

 Raising empathy and awareness amongst people

 It’s all about the conversation!
-Shweta and her team work day in and day out to build a network of aware, empathetic, and diversity respecting people.
-Their goal – to help raise future leaders & decision-makers.
+Shweta and her team work day in and day out to build a network of awareness, empathy, and diversity respecting people.
+Their goal – is to help raise future leaders & decision-makers.

 Ginny’s Planet also offers workshops on the themes of empathy, diversity, understanding disability as diversity, learning through inquiry, and so on.

 Ginny is making waves in the country.
-Ginny’s Planet has also received appreciation and recognition for their work from customers, online magazine, peers and civil society groups.
+Ginny’s Planet has also received appreciation and recognition for its work from customers, online magazines, peers and civil society groups.

 The social enterprise has been featured in magazines like Newzhook, TimesNext and Shweta also bagged the Women startup entrepreneur of the year award by Adgully & Sheroes!